RightsCon Participation and Privacy

 Privacy

-For RightsCon 2025, no photo, video, or recording will be allowed by anyone except the RightsCon official photographer and videographer (who will wear clear credentials) on the second, third, or fourth floor of the venue.
-The first (ground) floor of the venue is a photo-and-video friendly environment.
+For RightsCon 2026, no photo, video, or recording will be allowed by anyone except the RightsCon official photographer and videographer (who will wear clear credentials) in either of the two buildings, the Kenneth Kaunda Wing and the Mulungushi wing, within the venue complex.

 During in-person RightsCon summits, participants are issued a RightsCon badge upon arrival that include – as provided in their registration form – their first name, last name, and affiliation.
 We require participant badges to be visible at all times.
 Participants without a badge will be barred from entering the summit space and attending sessions.
-People can choose a red lanyard to explicitly request that their participation not be documented or made public in any way, including on the first (ground) floor.
+People can choose between a blue and red lanyard, with a red lanyard explicitly requesting that their participation not be documented or made public in any way.
+Registered press will be given yellow lanyards.

 Suspending or Revoking Participation

-While RightsCon is open by design, we do reserve the right to revoke access, confiscate credentials, temporarily pause access to the platform, or otherwise restrict or deny entry to RightsCon spaces, at any time.
-We may take these steps in the event that an individual or their organization:
+While RightsCon is open by design, we do reserve the right to revoke access, confiscate credentials, temporarily pause access to the platform, or otherwise restrict or deny entry to RightsCon and any affiliated spaces, at any time.

-• presents a significant and immediate threat or risk to any member of the RightsCon community, including Access Now staff members and partners;
+- present a significant and immediate threat or risk to any member of the RightsCon community, including Access Now team members and partners;

-• is involved in illegal, privacy-violating, or violent activity, that jeopardizes the safety of the participant during and beyond the summit;
+- previously or currently engage in illegal, privacy-violating, or violent activity, that jeopardizes the safety of participants during and beyond the summit;